-A collaborative effort by the Virginia universities and centers.
+A collaborative effort by eleven Virginia public research universities.

-Virginia ACCORD (Assuring Compliance for Computing and Research Data) is a new cyberinstrument project being developed through a partnership between the University of Virginia and eleven Virginia universities and research centers.
-The goal of ACCORD is to address a pressing need in the research community by providing a secured, capable, and accessible cyberinstrument that allows diverse data with different protection requirements to be hosted on shared computing resource.
+Virginia ACCORD (Assuring Compliance for Computing and Research Data) is a new cyberinstrument project being developed through a partnership between eleven public research universities across the Commonwealth of Virginia.
+The goal of ACCORD is to democratize access to advanced research computing, enabling researchers to participate in the data revolution regardless of their institutions' current computing infrastructure capabilities.

 PI: Dr. Ron Hutchins, Vice President for Information Technology, University of Virginia [BIO]